adel-hadadi/gotisan/README.md

 ## Installation

-can easly install this package in your local machine and use it in your golang projects. for installing this package just run below command in your terminal.
+you can easily install this package globally in your local machine and use it in your golang projects. for installing this package just run below command in your terminal.

 ```bash
   go install github.com/adel-hadadi/gotisan